StevenBlack/vocab/million-dollar-words.md

 ### urbane
 Sophisticated, suave, worldly; at home in most social situations.
-Someone who knows which wine to order with which course, can read a menu in most languages and can maintain charming dinner-table conversation is urbane.

 ### usury
 The practice of lending money at illegally high interest rates.
-Even if not illegal, exorbitant rates (like those used for credit cards) can be described as usurious.

 ### utilitarianism